Black Billionaires

 This list includes people of Black African ancestry who have achieved billionaire status in U.S. dollars.
 It is a testament to the hard work, dedication and ambition of these individuals, who have been able to break through barriers and achieve success in a world that often makes it hard for Black people to do so.
 It is also a reminder that anyone can achieve great things regardless of their race or background, if they are willing to put in the effort and never give up on their dreams.

-2021, marked 20 years since Robert L. Johnson and Michael Lee-Chin became the first Black people to be listed on Forbes magazines annual ranking of the World's Billionaires in 2001.
-Forbes mistakenly listed Mr. Johnson as the only Black billionaire not recognizing Mr. Lee-Chin as having Black ancestry.
+In 2021, we marked the 20th anniversary of Robert L. Johnson and Michael Lee-Chin becoming the first Black individuals to be included in Forbes magazine's annual World's Billionaires ranking in 2001.
+Initially, Forbes mistakenly listed Mr. Johnson as the sole Black billionaire, not acknowledging Mr. Lee-Chin's Black ancestry.

-Oprah Winfrey became the worlds first Black female billionaire in 2003 and remained the only female Black billionaire until 2013, when she was joined by Isabel dos Santos, Africa's first female billionaire and Folorunsho Alakija, Nigeria's first female billionaire.
+Oprah Winfrey achieved the distinction of becoming the world's first Black female billionaire in 2003 and retained this status until 2013 when she was joined by Isabel dos Santos, Africa's first female billionaire, and Folorunsho Alakija, Nigeria's first female billionaire.

-In 2014, Michael Jordan became the first billionaire athlete.
-He was the forth-richest Black American, behind Robert F. Smith, David L. Steward and Oprah Winfrey.
+In 2014, Michael Jordan reached the landmark of becoming the first billionaire athlete.
+At that time, he was the fourth-richest Black American, trailing Robert F. Smith, David L. Steward and Oprah Winfrey.

-On August 4, 2021, Rihanna was listed by Forbes magazine as officially becoming a billionaire.
-Ms. Fenty is the first Black billionaire borned and raised in Barbados.
-She's also the youngest known Black billionaire to date.
+On August 4, 2021, Forbes magazine officially listed Rihanna as a billionaire.
+Ms. Fenty is the first Black billionaire born and raised in Barbados and is also the youngest known Black billionaire to date.

-Compiled using data from Forbes.com, Bloomberg.com and CanadianBusiness.com.
+* Compiled using data from Forbes.com, and Bloomberg.com.

 Black Billionaires by Country